KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 skilled enough for the task and not skilled enough to recognize your mistakes.
 On the other hand, people who are highly competent tend to underestimate their abilities, since they assume that task which are easy for them, also must be easy for everyone else.
-The whole concept is named after *David Dunning* and *Justin Kruger*.
+The concept is named after *David Dunning* and *Justin Kruger*.
 They first documented study was published in 1999.
 They were inspired by the real-life bank robber *McArthur Wheeler*, who thought putting lemon juice on his face would make it invisible.